 What often happens is that when police departments get funds from the city council or federal government for the organization of a SWAT team, the first thing they do is purchase new weapons (when there’s nothing wrong with the “old” ones), fancy uniforms, and every other high-tech piece of equipment they have seen or read about in some of the popular police magazines and catalogs.
 Training is then secondary in their eyes.

 Indeed, this is just the reverse of what should be done.
 The training should be of primary concern; only after the suitable training period and indoctrination should departments seriously consider purchasing specialized equipment.
 Work with the tools you have, and once you become proficient with them, move on to other weapons and equipment you may need.

 An important point for the SWAT team leaders is to understand that you will not be able to handle every situation that arises.
 Your team must know its limitations.
-Should your team face a scenario that is beyond its capabilities, it is best to try to contain the situation until assistance can be called in.
+Should your team face a scenario beyond its capabilities, it is best to try to contain the situation until assistance can be called in.
 It’s not shameful to seek outside assistance.
-It would be disastrous to commit your team to a situation that is beyond its training and capabilities and has deaths that occur as a result of it.
+It would be disastrous to commit your team to a situation beyond its training and capabilities and has deaths that occur as a result of it.

 Cross-training in SWAT teams

 Cross-training is to be encouraged during SWAT team training.
 Keep in mind, however, that not every team member needs to be cross-trained in every area.
 Not every TEAM member needs to be trained as a breacher, sniper/countersniper, team leader, entry man, or public relations officer.